 2. Payroll Assistance

 The Government of Canada has created the Canada Emergency Wage Subsidy (CEWS) to protect jobs and better position employers to resume operations.
 The subsidy generally covers 75% of an employee’s wages – up to $847 per week – for employers of all sizes who have suffered a drop in gross revenues of at least 15% in March, and 30% in April and May.
 The program will subsidize employee wages for up to 12 weeks, retroactive from March 15, 2020, to June 6, 2020.
-Now extended until at least the end of August 2020!
+Now extended until December 2020!

 You can apply for this program through the Government of Canada.

 The Canada Emergency Commercial Rent Assistance (CECRA) is designed to lower rent by 75% for small businesses that have been affected by COVID-19.

 The program will provide forgivable loans to qualifying commercial property owners to cover 50% of three monthly rent payments that are payable by small business tenants who are experiencing financial hardship during April, May, and June.
 Specifically, small businesses that have temporarily ceased operations or have experienced at least a 70% drop in pre-COVID revenues.